Gas powered lawn mowers give you power, durability and flexibility.

 A self propelled mower will be more expensive.
-For example, the Husqvarna push mMower — 160cc Honda GCV engine, 21in. deck, model# 7021P, pictured at the top of the page, will set you back about $60 more at Northern Tool and Equipment than a self-propelled Husqvarna model with a fairly similar spec.
+For example, the Husqvarna 961450023 HU700H Honda 160cc 3-in-1 Rear Wheel Drive pictured above will set you back a fair bit more that a push mower with a fairly similar spec.

-However, that seems to me to be a fairly small differential when you consider the time and effort a self-propelled mower will save you.
+However, the difference is usually relatively small when you consider the time and effort a self-propelled mower will save you.

 Most gas powered mowers have a recoil (pull) start.
 These days most mowers start pretty easily and some manufacturers, such as Husqvarna, have introduced easy start systems designed to make starting even more straightforward.

 A few of the top of the range models now feature key activated electric starting, just like your car.
-This is very convenient but the battery that activates the electric start is not charged by your mower, so you you need to remember to recharge it yourself.
+This is very convenient but the battery that activates the electric start is not always charged by your mower, so in those case you you need to remember to recharge it yourself.

 Some gas powered mowers have a single drive speed.
 Some have a throttle controlled variable speed.

 Some (e.g. some Toro models) automatically adjust their speed to the pace at which you walk.

 And some of the very best models, like the Honda HRX217HZA feature infinitely variable speeds with cruise control, delivered by the kind of hydrostatic drives you find in many lawn tractors.